 Tularemia is caused by the bacterium Francisella tularensis which naturally infects animals, especially rodents, rabbits, and hares.
 People become infected by the bite of an arthropod (most commonly ticks and deerflies) that has fed on an infected animal, or by being bitten by an infected animal, handling infected animal carcasses, eating or drinking contaminated food or water, or by inhaling infected aerosols in a laboratory setting.
 The use of F. tularensis as a weapon of bioterrorism is of concern because it is highly infectious.
 As few as 10 to 50 organisms can cause disease.

 - To identify and eliminate sources of transmission including contaminated food and water

 - To identify cases caused by potential agents of bioterrorism

-Approximately 200 human cases of tularemia are reported annually in the US, mostly in persons living in the south-central and western states.
-Each year in Washington state there are two to eight cases reported.
+Approximately 200 human cases of tularemia are reported annually in the United States, mostly in persons living in the south-central and western states.
+Each year in Washington state two to eight cases are reported.
 Identified exposures include farming and rabbit skinning.